-Wellbeing is a dynamic and broader concept and there is much debate on the definition of wellbeing from the time of Aristotle to the present day.
-A large number of thinkers and researchers have tried to explain the concept of wellbeing.
-The historical literature provides two approaches for explaining wellbeing.
-Currently there is consensus among researchers that wellbeing is a multi-dimensional construct (e.g., Stiglitz, Sen, & Fitoussi 2009; Diener, 2009; Michaelson, Abdullah, Steuer, Thompson, & Marks, 2009).
-In brief, well-being can be defined as feeling good and positive judgment of life.
-Wellbeing of individuals and societies can be maximized by adopting suitable polices.
+Well-being is a dynamic and broader concept and there is much debate on the definition of well-being from the time of Aristotle to the present day.
+A large number of thinkers and researchers have tried to explain the concept of well-being.
+The historical literature provides two approaches for explaining well-being.
+Currently, there is consensus among researchers that well-being is a multi-dimensional construct (e.g., Stiglitz et al, 2009; Diener, 2009; Michaelson et al, 2009).

-Wellbeing can be assessed by two different ways subjective wellbeing and objective wellbeing.
-Wellbeing assessed through variables based on perception and feelings is defined as subjective wellbeing while wellbeing not based on perception and feelings is objective wellbeing.
-Subjective wellbeing is basically psychological concept and measured by self-reports and excludes the material aspects of wellbeing while objective wellbeing includes observable facts which could be economic and other sociodemographic factors that affect individual welfare.
+In brief, well-being can be defined as "judging life positively and feeling good".
+Well-being can be assessed by two different ways; subjective well-being and objective well-being.
+Well-being assessed through variables based on perception and feelings is defined as subjective well-being; while well-being not based on perception and feelings is objective well-being.
+Subjective well-being is basically psychological concept and measured by self-reports and excludes the material aspects of well-being while objective well-being includes observable facts which could be economic and other socio-demographic factors that affect individual welfare.

-Human wellbeing has gained rapid popularity in economic literature during recent years.
-According to Easterly (2004), since centuries, philosophers and theologians have been discussing the concept of wellbeing but currently it gained popularity in social sciences, especially in psychiatry.
-We have an increasing interest in the economics of wellbeing and volume of literature is available in economics and other social sciences on this topic.
-Some researchers have examined the different factors that influence or determine wellbeing such as income (see for example Eggers & Sukhtankar, 2004; Carbonell,2005; Haller & Hadler, 2006; Johnson & Krueger, 2006;Clark, Frijters and Shields,2007; Akay

-A. and Martinsson P.,2011; Garcı'a et al.2016) ,health (e.g Vermaat et al. 2006; Pierewan contribute in happiness.
-When the income increase at a subsistence level then it has a diminishing role in the contribution of wellbeing.
+Human well-being has gained rapid popularity in economic literature during recent years.
+According to Easterly (2004), since centuries, philosophers and theologians have been discussing the concept of wellbeing but currently it gained popularity in social sciences, especially in psychology.
+We have an increasing interest in the economics of well-being.
+Large volume of literature on this topic is also available in economics and other social sciences.
+Some researchers have examined the different factors that influence or determine well-being such as income (see for example Eggers & Sukhtankar, 2004; Carbonell, 2005; Haller & Hadler, 2006; Johnson & Krueger, 2006; Clark, et al, 2007; Akay & Martinsson, 2011; Garci'a et al., 2016), health (e.g. Vermaat et al. 2006; Pierewan & Tampubolon, 2015), education (e.g. Cun[°]ado & Gracia, 2012), employment (Bardasi & Francesconi, 2004), religion (Park et al., 2014), trust (Feng et al., 2016; Churchill & Mishra, 2016) etc. In economics, evolution of well-being starts with the well-known work of Easterlin (1974, 2002).
+He concluded that an increase in income does not contribute in happiness.
+When the income increases at a subsistence level then it has a diminishing role in the contribution of well-being.